 Liability and Auto Insurance.

 Contractor shall, at its sole cost and expense, obtain, and, during the term of this Agreement, maintain, in full force and effect, the insurance coverage described in this Section.
 Contractor shall acquire such insurance from an insurance carrier or carriers licensed or eligible to conduct business in the State of California and approved by the Counties.
 Contractor shall include the Counties, its boards, agencies, contractors, officers, employees, agents and volunteers, and the State, both individually and collectively, as additional named insureds on Contractor’s commercial general liability and auto liability policies.
 Such insurance shall apply as primary insurance for these additional insureds specific to Contractor’s activities hereunder.
 Contractor shall include the Counties, its boards, agencies, contractors, officers, employees, agents and volunteers, and the State, its officers, employees, and agents, both individually and collectively, as additional named insureds on Contractor’s commercial general liability and auto liability policies.
-If Contractor fails to buy and maintain the insurance coverage described in this Section 17, the Consortium may terminate this Agreement under Section 16.1 (Termination for Material Breach).
-The minimum acceptable limits shall be as indicated below with no deductible except as indicated below:
+If Contractor fails to buy and maintain the insurance coverage described in this Section 16, the Consortium may terminate this Agreement under Section 18.1 (Termination for Material Breach).
+The minimum acceptable limits shall be as indicated below and Contractor shall be solely responsible for covering any deductibles provided in those policies.

 Commercial General Liability or equivalent self-insurance covering the risks of bodily injury (including death), property damage and personal injury, including coverage for contractual liability, with a limit of not less than $1 million per occurrence/$2 million general aggregate;